Ukhta State Technical University: International relations

 The university has a number of relationships with schools all over the world.
-It has set up several projects in cooperation with schools abroad such as University of Nordland, Oulu University of Applied Sciences, Freiberg University of Mining and Technology, University of Tromsø, Riga Technical University, Univerzitet u Novom Sadu, Duquesne University, Technical University of Ostrava and other.
+It has set up projects in cooperation with schools abroad such as University of Nordland, Oulu University of Applied Sciences, Freiberg University of Mining and Technology, University of Tromsø, Riga Technical University, Univerzitet u Novom Sadu, Duquesne University, Technical University of Ostrava and other.
 It is a member of the University of the Arctic network.
+However the collaboration has been paused after the beginning of the Russo-Ukrainian War in 2022.

 Branches

 There are 2 branches of the USTU in the Komi Republic.